Make a 999 call - What to expect

 You can also contact the emergency services using 112, the single emergency number for the European Union.

 For non-urgent calls to the Police, ring 101.
+Calling 101 form a telephone kiosk is free.
 Using 999 for general enquiries may delay response to someone who needs urgent assistance.

 Non-urgent calls are when:-